wanix/easyfpm/README.md

 template-activated=no

 #
-# See fpm doc for templating use in your scripts
+# See fpm doc for templating use in your packages' scripts
-#template-value=oracle_group:dba
+#template-value=oracle_group=dba

 #
 # Packages scripts if needed, see samples